Custom 3D Printed OESH Sandals use 3D printing to easily manufacture custom products to address unique needs.

 If you have ever visited the OESH factory in Charlottesville, VA, you may have noticed a sign for custom sandals.
 Our Artemis and Athena Sandals are usually 3D printed and strapped for a specific customer.
-Even though everyone’s feet are a little bit different, the vast majority of OESHers fit into one of our standard sizes.
+Although everyone’s feet are a little bit different, the vast majority of OESHers fit into one of our standard sizes.
 There are certain special cases, however, where we will make a truly custom 3D printed pair.

 Although custom 3D printed sandals look almost identical to our standard sizes, the process for making the soles looks quite different.